Paradox (Irish band)

 Paradox are an Irish grunge band formed in Cork in 1996 by brothers Pete and Mike Mac.
-They released their debut album, Circle of Growth in 2002 and have released five albums to date, the latest release was the Chapters (2015).
-Guitarist and vocalist Pete Mac also recorded a solo acoustic album, In Limbo, which was released in 2009.
+They released their debut album, Circle of Growth in 2002 and have released four albums to date, the latest release was Chapters (2015).
+Guitarist and vocalist Pete Mac also recorded and released two solo albums, 'In Limbo' in 2009 and 'Hiber Nation' in 2023.

 History

 1996–2002: Circle of Growth

 After forming in 1996, Paradox spent the next few years fine-tuning their sound by recording several demos and playing the local circuit.

 In 2000 Paradox caught the attention of a California-based independent label and in December of that year they flew out to LA to record their debut album.
 Circle of Growth was recorded at Master Groove Studios in the Valley.
 The album was self-produced and also saw Pete and Mike playing all the instruments.
 Circle of Growth was released in September 2002.

 Circle of Growth has a raw sound and shows the band's musical influences, exhibiting elements of grunge, punk and garage rock.
 Reviews of the album compared it to Nirvana's Bleach and to bands like Alice in Chains and Soundgarden.
 Mike admitted the band's early influence: "The Seattle scene definitely impressed us, it was a big influence on the band."